TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-11-04-still-on-phpunit-4-come-to-phpunit-8-together-in-a-day.md

 - upgrade PHP 7.1 → 7.2
 - upgrade PHPUnit 7 → 8

+*Note: To keep this post simple, we'll focus on PHPUnit upgrade only here.
+But it's possible you'll need to use Rector for PHP upgrades between PHPUnit upgrade steps too.*

 ## 2. Single Version Upgrade = 1 pull-request

 Do you enjoy *the rush* of changing a thousand files at once?
 It drives to do even more and more changes.